jundalisay/superblist/content/en/social/economics/solutions/swap-donations.md

 > **Update March 2022: This has been proven by the Russia-Ukraine War

+> **Update Oct 2023: This is strengthened by the Israel-Hamas War

 The proper policy* from 2020 would have been to hunker down instead of hoping for a short term recovery from pent-up demand.
 Massive dole-outs will just lead to a huge debt burden that cannot be paid on time.
-The debts serve the interest of the financial system which gains employment even during crises situations.
+The debts serve the interests of the financial system which keeps its financiers employed even during crises.

 > *To reduce inflation, cryptocurrencies should be banned